 The best material for plants in containers is sold under these names: Potting Mix, Potting Soil, or Potting Medium.
 It often does not contain soil at all.
 In addition, the best media for planting in pots is light fluffy, offers nutrition, and preserves air spaces to give oxygen to the roots, and maintains moisture.
 Pots can dry out fast!
 This is even more important if you have a hot, dry summer.
-In our dry Florida winters and unpredictable summers.

 The Limitations Of Growing Plants In Containers

 Our greatest challenge in growing plants in pots or containers is that the soil we use cannot regenerate.
 This means that the potted plant is unable to stretch its roots out to find more nutrition, water, or oxygen further underground.
 The plant lives entirely on the soil we provide it.